Academy of Persian Language and Literature: Functions

-The Encyclopedia of Persian Language and Literature in South Asia
+Encyclopedia of Persian language and literature

 The Encyclopedia of Persian Language and Literature in South Asia (India, Pakistan and Bangladesh) was established in 1993 in order to compile the Encyclopedia of Persian Language and Literature in South Asia.

 Membership

 The academy members are selected from masters of Persian literature and linguistics.
 After the 1979 Iranian Revolution, Hassan Habibi was appointed as the academy's president, and he remained in that position until his death in 2013.
 The current president is Gholam-Ali Haddad-Adel.

 The following is a list of both living and deceased permanent members of the academy since the 1979 Revolution.